Ending Conversion Therapy in Iowa

 The gay/trans panic legal defense legitimizes and excuses such violent and lethal behavior against members of the LGBTQ community.
 The defense is defined by the LGBT Bar as “a legal strategy which asks a jury to find that a victim’s sexual orientation or gender identity is to blame for the defendant’s violent reaction, including murder.”
 This legally sanctioned discrimination against one’s sexual orientation and gender identity must cease.

 Iowa Safe Schools was proud to lead the bipartisan legislative efforts on this bill in 2020.
 Not only were we able to shepherd the bill out of the Iowa House, but we fought for an amendment to expand the bill to cover all violent crimes, not just homicide.
-Our organization is looking forward to bringing this issue forward again as part of the larger Iowa Equality Act in 2021.
+Our organization is looking forward to bringing this issue forward again in 2021!

 Protect Kids, Stop Bullying